LJPZebra/OLU/1P_Multicolor_System.md

-* To control the light-sheet volumetric scanning you can use our [custom developped control software](https://github.com/LaboJeanPerrin/Lightsheet) written in Matlab.
-Via a national instrument card [PCIe-6363](https://www.ni.com/fr-fr/support/model.pcie-6363.html) this software controls the the objective piezo scanner, the galvomirror and the piezo that moves the fiber to scan the light-sheet through the sample.
+* To control the light-sheet volumetric scanning you can use our [custom developed control software](https://github.com/LaboJeanPerrin/Lightsheet) written in Matlab.
+Via a national instrument card [PCIe-6363](https://www.ni.com/fr-fr/support/model.pcie-6363.html) this software controls the objective piezo scanner, the galvomirror and the piezo that moves the fiber to scan the light-sheet through the sample.
 The software is open source.

 [<img width="500" alt="Light-sheet_Screen1" src="Figures/Light-sheet_Screen1.png">](Figures/Light-sheet_Screen1.png)